samiitdh/SSL_Project/Instructions.md

 **Note** whoever writing this make sure before creating the table use the "Preview SQL" button that will view the SQL code,\
-copy and keep it somewhere and upload to repo
+copy and keep it somewhere and upload to repo \
+* Submit the php file that will make the database and tables
+* Deadline: 27-Nov-2020 (12:00PM afternoon)

+**PHP BASIC FILES**
+First see all the database files and make a database on your machine. \
+\
+First PHP Page: "login.php"\
+Has a basic form with two entrires - "Roll Number" and "Password"\
+If correct data entered display welcome if not take to same page and display "wrong password/roll number"\
+\